TinyPART/RIOT/examples/tinycontainer/README.md

 Networking
 ==========

 By default, the network isn't activated.
-If you wish to build with networking capability configure it with following command:
+To build with networking capability configure it with following command:

 ```
 ./tinycontainerctl setup set network on
 ```

-Whenever activated, the device announces itself using the string _TinyContainerNetwork_ as BLE node id and can be remotely managed through CoAP commands.
+Once activated, the device announces itself using the string _TinyContainerNetwork_ as BLE node ID and can be remotely managed through CoAP commands.

 The supported CoAP commands are describes in the file